 I especially like this tip: Tailor your conversation to align your value proposition with others’ goals and interests.

 That mirrors what I teach about aligning your activities with your manager’s priorities.
+You'll find specifics in the Build Your Case module inside the Salary Accelerator Course.
 In this scenario, you’re aligning your conversations, as well.
 Savvy move.

 Here are more agreeable self-promotion tips from Where Women Work: